Zidan1146/Zidan1146/README.md

 - Programming and game modding!
 - Freedom of expression

-## What am I aiming for in the future?

-Answer: Learn unity and make games on my own.
-I aim for joining couple of game jams near future and eager to work in a game company as a developer/programmer.

 ## Here's some motivational quotes

 - There's no light without dark